 On days when you’re doing a light workout or it’s your rest day then it would be best to hydrate with plain water.

 Why are sports drinks good to restore glycogen levels?

-When you’re running long distances or doing intense workouts that last longer than 60 minutes, your body will need more glycogen.
+When you’re running long distances or doing intense workouts that last longer than 60 minutes, your body needs more glycogen.
 Glycogen is how your body stores carbohydrates as an energy source for your muscles.

 The ingredients in sports drinks are quickly absorbed by the small intestine.
 The carbohydrate in the sports drink will quickly be converted to glycogen, which will fuel your muscles and allow you to perform at a higher intensity.

-The electrolytes will help to regulate the muscles and nerves, which help to prevent cramps and muscle fatigue.
-While the water will help to keep you hydrated and keep your body at its optimal performance.
+Electrolytes are necessary to regulate the muscles and nerves, which help to prevent cramps and muscle fatigue.
+The water will help to keep you hydrated and keep your body at its optimal performance.

 When to choose sports drinks